YottaDB/YDBDoc/ProgGuide/ioproc.rst

 WRITE /PASS allows a YottaDB process to send DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) to another YottaDB process.
 The receiving process should execute WRITE /ACCEPT to receive the socket.

-* If a numeric targetpid is specified, YottaDB matches the value against the process id ($JOB) of the process receiving the sockets.
+* If a numeric target pid is specified, YottaDB matches the value against the process id ($JOB) of the process receiving the sockets.
 YottaDB uses a system service to perform this check on platforms that support it - currently: Linux and AIX.
 If the pids do not match, YottaDB issues a PEERPIDMISMATCH error and does not transfer the sockets.
 * If a numeric timeout is specified, YottaDB sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer any of the sockets.
 * Each handle specifies a socket in the socket pool.
 * On a successful transfer, YottaDB eliminates access by the sending process to the specified and sent sockets.
 In any case where the transfer does not complete, YottaDB retains all the sockets in the socket pool of the sender.